fun-xyz/funkit-react/README.md

 } from "@funkit/react";
 ```

-### 2. Configure Funkit SDK
+### 2. SDK Configuration

-Set your environment variables describing how your smart wallets interact with blockchains.
-This can include chain, apiKey, optional gasSponsor, and connectors.
+The following parameters are used to configure the behavior of the SDK in your app:

-1. `chain` - Each FunWallet exists on an [EVM-compatible blockchain](https://ethereum.org/en/developers/docs/evm/).
+1. `chain` - Fun wallets can be used on a number of supported [EVM-compatible blockchains](https://ethereum.org/en/developers/docs/evm/).
-2. `apiKey` - You can get an API key by logging to our [dashboard](https://app.fun.xyz/sign-in/request).
+2. `apiKey` - A FunKit API key.
+This can be retrieved from the [FunKit Dashboard](https://app.fun.xyz/onboarding).
-3. `gasSponsor` - All wallets have to pay gas to execute transactions on a blockchain.
-You can pre-fund the wallet with native tokens or you can have third parties to pay for gas by specifying a [gasSponsor](https://docs.fun.xyz/api-reference/gas-sponsor).
+3. `gasSponsor` (optional) - A [gas sponsor](https://docs.fun.xyz/api-reference/gas-sponsor), used to configure the payment of transaction fees for user operations.
-4. `connectors` - The login method for your users
+4. `connectors` (optional) - The supported login methods for your users.

 Add your privy AppId as well to get full access to web2 sign in methods.